 |Review the 2017 Annual Renewal Program Calendar

-Firms should review the CRD 2017 Renewal Calendar for payment and filing deadlines.
-It also covers the availability of the Web CRD/IARD during year-end renewal processing.
+Firms should review the 2017 Renewal Calendar for payment and filing deadlines.
+It also covers the availability of Web CRD/IARD during year-end renewal processing.

-Read the Preliminary Renewal Statement Regulatory Notice for detailed information on how to renew the registrations of your firm and registered representatives.
+Read this Regulatory Notice for detailed information on how to renew for 2017.

-Beginning November 14, 2016, firms can view and print their Preliminary Renewal Statements and renewal reports, which provide detailed information on the registration renewal fees assessed, by logging onto E-Bill.
+Beginning November 14, 2016, firms can view and print their Preliminary Statements by logging onto E-Bill.
+Firms can also retrieve their renewal reports through Web CRD/IARD.

 Payment Deadline: December 16, 2016.
 Review the Renewal Program Payment Options for detailed information.
 FINRA recommends that you submit your payment with sufficient time to allow for mail delivery and/or payment processing to post to your Renewal Account by the deadline.
 FINRA-registered firms that do not have payment posted by the deadline may be assessed a Renewal Late Fee.